Megan Thee Stallion rips ‘stupid-a– men’ after Roe decision - NewsBreak

 Megan Thee Stallion rips ‘stupid-a– men’ after Roe decision

-Rapper Megan Thee Stallion lambasted the Supreme Court’s decision to overturn Roe v.
-Wade during an appearance at the Glastonbury Festival in England on Saturday evening.
+( The Hill ) — Megan Thee Stallion lambasted the Supreme Court’s decision to overturn Roe v.
+Wade during an appearance at U.K.’s Glastonbury Festival on Saturday evening.

-“Y’all knew it wouldn’t be me if I didn’t take a second to call out these stupid-ass men,” she said during her set.
-“I mean goddamn.
+“Y’all knew it wouldn’t be me if I didn’t take a second to call out these stupid-a– men,” she said during her set .
+“I mean G– d–n.
 What else you want?
-Texas really embarrassing me now y’all, that’s my home state.”
+Texas really embarrassing me now ya’ll, that’s my home state.”

-Texas passed an abortion ban before the Roe decision in 1973 that is still on the books, and state Attorney General Ken Paxton (R) said on Friday abortion was immediately illegal in the state.
+Texas has an abortion ban passed before Roe that is still on the books, and Attorney General Ken Paxton (R) said on Friday abortion was immediately illegal in the state.
 A separate ban will go into effect in the coming weeks.

-“I want to have it on the record that the motherf—— hot girls and hot boys do not support this bullshit that y’all are campaigning for,” Megan Thee Stallion said.
+“I want to have it on the record that the mother—-ing hot girls and hot boys do not support this bull—- that y’all are campaigning for,” Megan Thee Stallion said.

 Prior to the ruling, she and other prominent stars signed a letter published as a full-page ad in The New York Times saying they won’t back down from fighting for abortion rights.

-She also condemned the ruling on her Instagram page, encouraging people to join the Bans Off Our Bodies campaign supported by abortion rights groups.
+She also condemned the ruling on her Instagram , encouraging people to join the Bans Off Our Bodies campaign supported by abortion rights groups.

 Megan Thee Stallion later asked the crowd to chant “my body, my motherf—— choice.”

-“That’s right, so let’s put all our middle fingers up right now and we’re going to dedicate this shit to these motherf——,” she continued.
+“That’s right, so let’s put all our middle fingers up right now and we’re going to dedicate this s— to these motherf——,” she continued.